Succinea: Ecology

-Succinea consume small plants such as mosses as well as leaf litter.
-Specifically Succinea campestris is known to live in leaf liter, and is also known to be attracted to light, an unusual characteristic in snail.
+Succinea consume small plants, such as mosses and leaf litter.
+Succinea campestris in particular is known to live in leaf litter, and is also known to be attracted to light, an unusual characteristic in snails.

-In mating, the snails are hermaphrodites and mate reciprocally (both snails transfer sperm into one another), however many have preferences in what role they take - some actively seek out mates, mounting the others' shell, while others do not.
+In mating, the snails are hermaphrodites and mate reciprocally (both snails transfer sperm into one another).
+However, many have preferences in what role they take—some actively seek out mates, mounting others' shells, while others do not.